liferay/liferay-docs/develop/tutorials/articles/14-themes-and-layout-templates/01-themes/05-theme-contributors.markdown

 ## Creating Theme Contributors [](id=creating-theme-contributors)

-In Liferay versions prior to 7.0, the standard UI for User menus and navigation (the Dockbar) was included in the theme template.
-Starting in @product@ 7.0, these standard UI components are packaged as Theme Contributors.
+The standard UI for User menus and navigation are packaged as Theme Contributors.

-For example, the Control Menu, Product Menu, and Simulation Panel are packaged as Theme Contributor modules in Liferay, separating them from the theme.
+For example, the Control Menu, Product Menu, and Simulation Panel are packaged as Theme Contributor modules in @product@, separating them from the theme.
 This means that these UI components must be handled outside the theme.

 ![Figure 1: The Control Menu, Product Menu, and Simulation Panel are packaged as Theme Contributor modules.](../../../images/theme-contributor-menus-diagram.png)